andfaulkner/chess-game-test/docs/design-and-todo.md

 ----------------------------------------------------------------------------------------------------
 CURRENT LOCATION
 ================
 !
-Explain objects again (for Isaac).
+Explain objects again (for Isaac)
     !
-Then explain the object returned by the builder function.
+Then explain the object returned by the builder function !
+Explain factory functions (for Isaac)
 !
-Explain factory functions (for Isaac).
--   Explain complex factory functions (for Isaac)
+Explain complex factory functions (for Isaac)
     -- i.e. factory functions with functions and closures in the return object

+!
+Type testing

+-   Bonus credit:
+    -   Make your own open-source npm library

+-   Control flow
+    -   if-then

 -   Refactors and codebase setup
     !
 Add .editorconfig